SFPC/sfpc.github.io/content/faq.md

 <dd>Each term will be roughly ten weeks full time, so students can come on a tourist visa, etc</dd>
 <dl>
 <dt>Where will the school be located?</dt>
-<dd>In the fall of 2013, we will be located in Dumbo, Brooklyn New York at the Made in NYC media center</dd>
+<dd>In the fall of 2013, we will be located in Downtown Brooklyn, New York at the Metropolitan Exchange.</dd>
 <dl>
 <dt>Can Non-US Citizen apply?</dt>
 <dd>Yes!
 We are designing one session to be 10 week in order to accommodate International students visiting with a tourist visa.</dd>